quantumyatra/QuantumMachineLearning/README.md

 # Quantum Machine Learning
-These notebooks are part of the [Quantum Machine Learning](https://www.edx.org/course/quantum-machine-learning) course offered in EdX.
+DISCAIMER: These notebooks are part of the [Quantum Machine Learning](https://www.edx.org/course/quantum-machine-learning) course offered in EdX.
 Here is the [original repo](https://gitlab.com/qosf/qml-mooc).

-The pace of development in quantum computing mirrors the rapid advances made in machine learning and artificial intelligence.
-It is natural to ask whether quantum technologies could boost learning algorithms: this field of enquiry is called quantum machine learning.
-This massively open online online course (MOOC) on [edX](https://www.edx.org/course/quantum-machine-learning) is offered by the University of Toronto on edX with an emphasis on what benefits current and near-future quantum technologies may bring to machine learning.
-These notebooks contain the lecture notes and the code for the course.
-The content is organized in four modules, with an additional introductory module to the course itself.

-Since the course is hands-on, we found it important that you can try the code on actual quantum computers if you want to.
-There isn't a single, unified programming framework that would allow to address all available quantum hardware.
-For this reason, the notebooks are available in two versions: one in Qiskit targeting the IBM Q hardware and the Forest SDK targetting the Rigetti quantum computer.
-The notebooks also cover quantum annealing -- for that, the D-Wave Ocean Suite is used.
-For more details on setting up your computational environment locally, refer to the notebooks in Module 0.

-The code snippets in the notebooks are licensed under the MIT License.
-The text and figures are licensed under the Creative Commons Attribution 4.0 International Public License (CC-BY-4.0).
+However, I plan to make some heavy changes in most of the notes I have already updated some of them and I am in the process of changing others.
+Some of the standard changess include the using latest qiskit version in the notebooks and removing the deprecated functions.

+We also plan to add a few chapters from [Qiskit textbook](https://qiskit.org/textbook/preface.html) in the middle in order to make the course a complete cource for any one from beginner level to the more advanced level.

 # Prerequisites